U-shape Transformer for Underwater Image Enhancement: Abstract

 \section{Abstract}

 The light absorption and scattering of underwater impurities lead to poor underwater imaging quality.
 The existing data-driven based underwater image enhancement (UIE) techniques suffer from the lack of a large-scale dataset containing various underwater scenes and high-fidelity reference images.
 Besides, the inconsistent attenuation in different color channels and space areas is not fully considered for boosted enhancement.
-In this work, we constructed a large-scale underwater image (LSUI) dataset including 5004 image pairs, and reported an U-shape Transformer network where the transformer model is for the first time introduced to the UIE task.
-The U-shape Transformer is integrated with a channel-wise multi-scale feature fusion transformer (CMSFFT) module and a spatial-wise global feature modeling transformer (SGFMT) module, which reinforce the network's attention to the color channels and space areas with more serious attenuation.
+In this work, we built a large scale underwater image (LSUI) dataset, which covers more abundant underwater scenes and better visual quality reference images than existing underwater datasets.
+The dataset contains 4279 real-world underwater image groups, in which each raw image's clear reference images, semantic segmentation map and medium transmission map are paired correspondingly.
+We also reported an U-shape Transformer network where the transformer model is for the first time introduced to the UIE task.
+The U-shape Transformer is integrated with a channel-wise multi-scale feature fusion transformer (CMSFFT) module and a spatial-wise global feature modeling transformer (SGFMT) module specially designed for UIE task, which reinforce the network's attention to the color channels and space areas with more serious attenuation.
 Meanwhile, in order to further improve the contrast and saturation, a novel loss function combining RGB, LAB and LCH color spaces is designed following the human vision principle.
 The extensive experiments on available datasets validate the state-of-the-art performance of the reported technique with more than 2dB superiority.
-The dataset and demo code are made available for non-commercial use.
+The dataset and demo code are available on \url{https://lintaopeng.github.io/_pages/UIE